DSkrzypiec/blogImpl/content/post/cron/index.md

 your schedule, it should run at 10:00AM on 13th day of a month and on every Monday at 10:00AM.
 Naturally I thought it would mean that job should run at 10:00AM on 13th day of a month but only when it's Monday.
 Wrong!
-Though I've never used such schedule in my life it's good to know that this part is a bit inconsistent.
+Though I've never used such schedule in my life, it's good to know that this part is a bit inconsistent.
 There is logical `AND` between all parts of crontab expression parts, except the case when day of month and weekday is set, in this case we have logical `OR`.
 Exactly like Paul said, "yes, it's bizarre".